 Click on CONTACTS to communicate with the Mayor, City Council, or Administration.

-Mayor Di An Putnam was elected to her first term as Mayor of the City of Winnemucca in 2006.
+Mayor Richard Stone was elected to his first term as Mayor of the City of Winnemucca in 2018.
 The Mayor is the official head of the City and is elected for a four (4) year term.
 The Mayor presides at all meetings of the Council and votes only in the case of a tie in ordinances, resolutions and other Council actions.
 The Mayor has veto power over the Council’s votes but can be overridden by a 4/5 Council vote.

-City Manager Steve West has been on the job since November 1, 1982.
+City Manager Alicia Heiser has been City Manager since January 2, 2018.
 The City Manager is the administrative head of the City government.
 The City Manager is appointed by the City Council for an indefinite term to supervise the administrative affairs of the City and to carry out policies set by the Council.
-Steve possesses a Professional Engineering license and also assumes the duties of the City Engineer.
-For more information from the City Manager’s office, please click HERE.
+Alicia possesses a professional engineering license and also assumes the duties of the City Engineer.
+For more information from the City Manager’s office, click HERE.

-Lorrie Haaglund, City Clerk and Jessie Lindsey, City Treasurer have been in these positions since May 2013.
-The City Clerk and City Treasurer are appointed by the Mayor with confirmation by the City Council.
-The City Clerk is responsible for maintaining all of the Council records and proceedings, and the City Treasurer is responsible for maintaining financial records, budgeting and audits for the City.
-For more information on the City Clerk/Treasurer’s office, please click HERE.
+City Clerk Ruth Fitzpatrick has been the City Clerk/Treasurer since September 7, 2021.
+The Clerk/Treasurer is appointed by the Mayor with confirmation by the City Council.
+The Clerk/Treasurer is responsible for maintaining all of the Council records and proceedings, and the for maintaining financial records, budgeting and audits for the City.
+For more information on the City Clerk/Treasurer’s office, click HERE.